The process flow canvas

 We're adding new shapes all the time!
 For information about working with shapes, please see our Process flow shapes section.

-When you choose to access process flow settings or to configure a shape in your flow, available settings are displayed in a panel on the right-hand side.
+When you access process flow settings or to configure a shape in your flow, available settings are displayed in a panel on the right-hand side.
 For example, when we choose to access settings for a trigger shape, available trigger options are displayed: